The Irish Camino Experience - In the steps of our ancestors

 Our accommodation is in Browne's Townhouse, Dungarvan, Co.
 Waterford (6 days, 5 nights).
 It is the perfect base for our Camino Experience.
 All our meals and packed lunches are freshly prepared and served for us daily.
 All you've to do is show up and leave the rest to us!
 Single, twin, double and family rooms are available.

 Please arrive at Browne's Townhouse, 6 Mitchell St. Dungarvan, Co.
 Waterford.
-(X35 YO66) between 4pm and 6pm Please on 22nd March.
-For guests coming from the UK, we will also have a bus transfer from the port of Rosslare to Dungarvan, meeting the 1.10pm ferry from Fishguard that arrives at Rosslare at 6pm.
+(X35 YO66) between 4pm and 6pm on 20th September.
+For guests coming from the UK, we will also have a bus transfer from the port of Rosslare to Dungarvan, meeting the 1.10pm ferry from Fishguard that arrives at Rosslare at 4.25pm.
 Iain will be travelling over from Fishguard on this ferry.
-If you are planning to return from Rosslare to Fishguard on 27th, please aim for the 6.10pm from Rosslare, arriving in Fishguard at 11.30pm.
+If you are planning to return from Rosslare to Fishguard on the 25th, please aim for the 6.10pm from Rosslare, arriving in Fishguard at 11.30pm.